nandika-k/Finsense/Other/PROJECT_GOALS.md

 ## Goal
-An agent-to-agent financial research assistant that helps users figure out what sectors and stocks to research based on user preferences, market behavior, and world events.
+An agentic AI financial research assistant that helps users figure out what sectors and stocks to research based on user preferences, market behavior, and world events.

 ## System Behavior
 Analyze headlines for geopolitical risks